ALA Recommended Websites

 International Games Day - Saturday, November 21, 2015

-The ALA Online Store at http://www.alastore.ala.org supports the reading events and programs listed here - including Choose Privacy Week, Teen Tech Week - with event posters and matching bookmarks, along with our popular celebrity READ posters and matching bookmarks, and with various other items, including digital art and banners, pens, and t-shirts.
+The ALA Online Store at http://www.alastore.ala.org supports the reading events and programs listed here - including Choose Privacy Week, Teen Tech Week - with digital art and banners.
+Also sold are library professional book titles addressing Digital Library Operations & Services, Systems and Technologies, and Web Sites.

 Lists and Awards Spotlight